 - Excluded from entering the library are persons who show symptoms indicating a COVID-19 disease such as cough, sniffles, sore throat, fever (≥ 38.0°C), loss of smell and taste.

-- In the library, the wearing of a FFP2-mask is mandatory on all traffic routes.
+- In the library, the wearing of a medical face mask (surgical mask is sufficient) is mandatory on all traffic routes.

 - Please create your media list with the shelfmarks you need before your visit.
 Please take the required media from the library yourself.

 - Please keep the recommended distance of 1,5 m from other people in the entire library.